dydxprotocol/v4-documentation/pages/Architecture/indexer.md

 Comlink is an API server that will expose REST API endpoints to read both on-chain and off-chain data.
 For example, a user could request their USDC balance or the size of a particular position through Comlink, and would receive a formatted JSON response.

-As an explicit goal set out by the dYdX team, we’re designing v4 APIs to closely match the [v3 exchange APIs](https://dydx.exchange/blog/v4-deep-dive-indexer#:~:text=closely%20match%20the-,v3%20exchange%20APIs,-.%20We%20have%20had).
+As an explicit goal set out by the dYdX team, we’re designing v4 APIs to closely match the [v3 APIs](https://dydx.exchange/blog/v4-deep-dive-indexer#:~:text=closely%20match%20the-,v3%20exchange%20APIs,-.%20We%20have%20had).
 We have had time to gather feedback and iterate on these APIs over time with v3, and have confidence that they are reasonable at the product-level.

 ### Roundtable